 Keep in mind that properties marked as small/big game properties do not emphasize big game hunting over small game.
 Instead, they are properties that simply offer good opportunities for big game hunting, while still offering value as small game properties.
 As of 2019, there are no properties that are regulated as “big game only.”

 While hunting big game on WIA properties, hunters must be well-aware of other hunters in the field, property boundaries, and the backdrop (distant houses, livestock, farming operations, and other hunting parties) when considering a potential shot.
 As we increase opportunities, more responsibility falls on users of the program to be safe in regards to fellow users, and to be conscious that there actions in the field are often the determining factor in whether landowners continue to offer land for the program.

 Habitat conditions are highly variable in 2019, although observers could easily use “normal” to describe it.
 2019 has been characterized by a dry winter, fairly normal spring, and moderately wet summer with some large areas subject to an extremely dry July.
 Wheat harvest was extremely late in northeast Colorado, and as normal, once the wheat comes out we have started to see pheasant broods, but it is much too early to provide an official “outlook”.

-Colorado has had a relatively large number of Conservation Reserve Program land (CRP) expirations across the WIA range, which has had a significant impact on the quantity and quality of land available enrolled in the WIA Program, and ultimately, on some wildlife populations.
+Colorado has had a relatively large number of Conservation Reserve Program land (CRP)* expirations across the WIA range, which has had a significant impact on the quantity and quality of enrolled land available, and ultimately, on some wildlife populations.
 Regardless, there are still good hunting opportunities available and some new habitats are in development.
 CPW will provide a more detailed pheasant and quail forecast in October.

 Similar to the last few years, a small number of properties will be designated as Novice Hunter Program Properties.
 Graduates of the CPW’s and Pheasants Forever’s